 Putting the kettle on is as much a part of the British culture as talking about the weather, queuing and Buckingham Palace.
-It is therefore only natural that we note a national day to celebrate the humble cup of tea.
+It is therefore only natural that we celebrate the humble cup of tea.
 To help you experience the best afternoon tea in Devon, we’ve collated a list of our favourite foodie establishments.
 Commemorate this truly British tradition and treat yourself to an afternoon of scones, sandwiches and sweet treats to go alongside your daily cup of ‘rosy-lea’!

 Afternoon tea first became a custom in 1840 after the Duchess of Bedford, who believed there was too much time between lunch and dinner, began ordering tea and sandwiches to be brought to her chambers at around four o’clock every afternoon.
 She began inviting her friends to join her and soon, because of her ‘socialite status’, the Duchess had created a fashion that would stand the test of time.

 Today, afternoon teas are usually reserved for special occasions, birthday parties and, of course, holidays.
 From themed tea events to simple scones and jam, there is something rather nostalgic about seeing that three-tiered plate on your table.
 Indulge whilst in Devon and visit one of these wonderful places for an afternoon tea.

 There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea – Henry James

 With stunning views overlooking the Salcombe estuary, the Salcombe Harbour Hotel is one of the most desirable waterside hotels in the country, and is in a prime location for enjoying afternoon tea.
 Choosing from a selection of menu variations, relax in the lounge, or even better, on the terrace to enjoy al fresco dining at its most spectacular.
 Click here to view their afternoon tea menu.